 ABOUT

 Originally from Scotland, Morag Shepherd received her MA from Brigham Young University and currently serves as a producer of Sackerson, and the Artistic Director of Immigrant's Daughter Theatre, both based out of Salt Lake City, Utah.
 Morag is a proud member of the Plan-B writers lab, where her play MY BROTHER WAS A VAMPIRE, FLORA MEETS A BEE (NEA recipient), and NOT ONE DROP (David Ross Fetzer grant recipient) have performed.
-Morag sits on the board of Lil Poppets Productions, and frequently directs for Hart Theater Company, and Pygmalion Theatre.
+Morag sits on the board of Lil Poppet Productions, and frequently directs for Hart Theater Company, and Pygmalion Theatre.

 Morag specializes in site-specific works that revitalize unused spaces in her local city and surrounding areas.
 Examples include: IN YOUR DREAMS (Best New Work - Hart Award), an immersive theatrical experience for one audience member and one actor at a time; CHERRY WINE IN PAPER CUPS which performed outside the Salt Lake City library in 2020, and at the University of California, Irvine in 2022; A BRIEF WALTZ IN A LITTLE ROOM which performed throughout 2019 in a defunct changing room in a mall (The Utah Review top ten moments of 2019); and HINDSIGHT, an immersive theatre experience throughout the streets of downtown SLC.